Hopf algebroids with balancing subalgebra: Hopf algebroids: antipode

-\begin{remark} The map $\mu(\id\otimes_\genfd\tau): h\otimes h'\to h\tau(h')$ is linear but neither a homomorphism nor an antihomomorphism of algebras; hence it is not suffi\-cient to check~(\ref{eq:tauideal}) on the algebra generators (or even worse, on ideal generators) of $I_A\cap\mathcal{B}$.
+\begin{remark} The map $\mu(\id\otimes_\genfd\tau): h\otimes h'\mapsto h\tau(h')$ is $\genfd$-linear, but neither a homomorphism nor an antihomomorphism of algebras.
+Hence, it is not suffi\-cient to check~(\ref{eq:tauideal}) on the algebra generators of $I_A\cap\mathcal{B}$, and {\em a fortiori}, on its generators as an ideal in $\mathcal{B}$.
 This will be the central difficulty in Section~\ref{sec:scalar}. \end{remark}

-\begin{theorem} If a Hopf algebroid with a balancing subalgebra satisfies (C3{a}) then it admits a structure of a Lu-Hopf algebroid. \end{theorem}
+\begin{theorem} If a Hopf algebroid with a balancing subalgebra satisfies (C3{a}) then it admits a (possibly nonunique) structure of Lu-Hopf algebroid. \end{theorem}